 A little over an hour from Huntsville, you find the town of Scottsboro which is home to the Unclaimed Baggage Center – a vast expanse of stuff people have lost in flight at massively discounted prices.

-The town also provides easy access to Lake Guntersberg, the largest lake in Alabama making it great for water sports.
+The town also provides easy access to Lake Guntersville, the largest lake in Alabama making it great for water sports.

 Scottsboro is also the location for one of the worst civil rights tragedies in the nation’s history in 1931.
 There is a small museum dedicated to the Scottsboro Boys who where 9 teenage African American young men falsely accused of raping two white women.